Last updated 20/03/2023

-This list from real childminders makes me laugh out loud.
+This list from real childminders makes us laugh out loud.
 Did we miss anything?
 If so, please add it to the comments at the bottom of the page!

-The kiddies shouting my name every 2 seconds but they don’t actually want anything
+The children shouting my name every two minutes even if they don’t want anything.

-Kids emptying every box till they can no longer see the floor then resisting tidying up!!
+Kids emptying every box until you can no longer see the floor.
+Then they will not help tidy up.

-Parents insisting their child is ready for potty training
+Parents insisting their child is ready for potty training.
+They are not.

 Boys that can’t pee straight!
 Just the thought makes me want to disinfect my toilet again.